mortzmortz/use-xhr/README.md

 A callback that receives a `fileWithMeta` object.
 If you return a falsy value from `validate`, the file is accepted, else it's rejected.

+#### `onFileUploaded: Function`

+**Argumens**: successFile, allFiles

+A callback which is triggered after every single file upload.
+It receives the current uploaded `fileWithMeta` object and all files in the upload queue.

 ## The `files`object

 The `files` object provides information about the current uploads and methods to `cancel`, `restart` or `remove` files.